A community bird-safe window initiative.

 Pollinator Conservation Project

-With the global decline in pollinator populations, the University of Guelph recognized an opportunity to become a leader in protecting, promoting, and celebrating pollinators and the ecological services.
+With the global decline in pollinator populations, the University of Guelph recognized an opportunity to become a leader in protecting, promoting, and celebrating pollinators and ecological services they prove.
 Thinking globally and acting locally, the University of Guelph became the second university in Canada to pledge a commitment to protect pollinators and their habitat.
 Students have taken the vision of a pollinator-friendly campus and brought it to life by leading a native-pollinator habitat creation project behind our largest student residence.

 The first phase of this project took place in October 2020.
 This phase included an initial plant of native species in two designated garden beds.
 We will be posting updates on the garden's progress in the spring of 2021 when we move into the second planting phase.

-This project has received a grant from WWF Canada's Go Wild grants.
+This project has received two grants from WWF Canada's Go Wild program.

-If you're interested in getting involved with this hands-on pollinator project, please email Samantha at email@example.com to be connected with the project's student leads.
+If you're interested in getting involved with this conservation project, please email Samantha at firstname.lastname@example.org.

 Sustainable Labs Project